Monarch Personal Air Vehicle (defunct)

-Four propellers/motors are distributed on the top of the main wing mounted on struts and four propellers/motors are distributed along the bottom of the wing, again mounted with struts.
+Four propellers and four electric motors are distributed on the top of the main wing mounted on struts and four propellers and four electric motors are distributed along the bottom of the wing, again mounted with struts.
 It has a bubble canopy for excellent aerial views and has one main retractable landing wheel under the pilot's seat, with two small support wheels under each side of the main wing and one retractable rear taildragger skid.

 The fuselage for the Monarch eVTOL prototype was built but after more analysis of the design was made, the building of the prototype stopped and the Monarch never flew.
 Joby Aviation went on and built the Joby Lotus, the Joby S2, the Joby S4 1.0 (Generation 1) and the Joby S4 2.0 (Generation 2) prototype eVTOL aircraft.

 - Aircraft type: eVTOL passenger prototype